 Capital assets are reported at actual cost for acquisitions, if actual cost information is available.
 If actual cost information is not available, estimated historical costs, based on appraisals conducted by independent third-party professionals are used.
-Donated assets are reported at estimated fair market value at the time received.
+Donated assets are reported at acquisition value at the time received.